Planning Permission Palaver

 Which Is It?
 When I was trying to sort out our pavement-parking problems in Plantation Road, I was told by Bexley Council that, despite paying road tax, motorists actually have no right to park on the road and that council's prefer people to park off road.
 Well, it would be nice, wouldn't it!
 If only it were that easy!
 Mind you, when talking about cars being in the way of a fire engine, because we were also being told we were 'not allowed' to park on our exceptionally wide pavements, the same lady also said the firemen would just tow them all out of the way!"
 Yes, of course they would, while the house is burning down!
 Why didn't I think of that?

 Back To Bexley Council: Another friend of mine wanted to make an alteration to a roof window setup, which was starting to leak, and which some other properties had already done.
 He was incensed when Bexley Council told him it would cost him £260, for a pre-application assessment, and he would have to provide the architect's drawings, for which he was quoted £1600, just to find out if he even needed planning permission.
-We could go on, as the number of unsatisfactory instances, wherever we may be, seem to be endless.
+We could go on and on, as the number of unsatisfactory instances seem to be endless, but here's just one more example, for now.

 Lacked Common Sense!
-This lady featured in a Newsshopper article was told she couldn't have a drop kerb and park her car off road on her front garden, because her house was 30cm to narrow!
+This lady featured in a News Shopper article was told she couldn't have a drop kerb and park her car off road on her front garden, because her house was 30cm to narrow!
 "She claimed that Bexley Council’s position lacked “commonsense” as other terraced houses in her street that have identical dimensions already have a dropped kerb."
 As most would agree, it seems wholly unfair to deny people, when other instances exist as precedents everywhere and work perfectly well!
-But it seems Bexley Council like to move the goal posts!
+But it seems Bexley Council have moved the goal posts!

 Our Plot And Proposed Site Of Our Garage